IDNR's Species Recovery Process

 The goal of the recovery process is to maintain or improve populations of native species in Illinois.
 The process uses an adaptive management approach to assess species, identify conservation actions, prioritize resources, and communicate with partners.
 The recovery process facilitates coordination between IDNR and conservation partners and identifies responsibilities and standards for those engaged in species recovery.

-Who is engaged in the recovery process and what are their roles?
+Who is engaged in the recovery process?